dapangmao/minitwit/README.md

 ####Step1: download GAE SDK and GAE Flask skeleton

-GAE SDK tests the staging app and eventuall pushes the app to the cloud.
+[GAE's Python SDK](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python) tests the staging app and eventuall pushes the app to the cloud.

 Flask skeleton can be dowloaded from [Google Developer Console](https://console.developers.google.com/start/appengine).
+It contains three files:
+  - app.yaml: specify the entrance of run-time
+  - appengine_config.py: add the external libraries such as Flask to system path
+  - main.py: the root Python program

 ####Step2: schema design
 The